dark-souls-slays/Face_Recognition/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 <br>
-# Image Classification System
+# Image Classification System <br>
 ## Problem Introduction:
 The task was to build a face recognizer system using a total of 650 images pertaining to 50 different people.
-Since the data consists of 650 images, 13 images for each different person, it was divided in the following manner:
+Since the data consists of 650 images, 13 images for each different person, it was divided in the following manner:  <br>
-Training -> 10 images * 50 different faces
+Training -> 10 images * 50 different faces <br>
-Testing -> 3 images * 50 different faces
+Testing -> 3 images * 50 different faces <br>

 To build a convolutional neural network for the images they python package, Keras, was chosen.
 To tackle this problem in theory, it will be broken down as follows: First, import tha data, feed the training data to the network.
 After the network has learned to associate images and their corresponding labels, the network will make some predictions on the testing data.
 The predictions will then be verified and optimized where necessary.